 "I hope you can work well together," Mayuree prophesied hopefully.
 Her imploring puppy eyes made Gwen all the more guilt-ridden.

 "I am sure we will," Gwen assured her.
 "Look, it's getting late.
 How about we convene for breakfast tomorrow?"

-“Sure!
+"Sure!
 Come to the apartment!
 We have an Aunty there who will make it!
-She’s from the main house, and she’s a muse of the kitchen.
-Cantonese style, Japanese, Korean, Western, whatever you want, she can make it.”
+She's from the home country, and she's a kitchen muse.
+Cantonese style, Japanese, Korean, Western, whatever you want, she can make it."